varikvalefor/varikvalefor/README.md

 [You use Lojban?
 What's wrong with you?][3]

+[Aw, hell, naw.
+You even translate to English and from Lojban?][4]

 [1]: <faq/xterm.tex> "XTERM Thing"
 [2]: <faq/cimoi-prenu-cusku.lagda> "Third Person Thing"
 [3]: <faq/why-lojban.lagda> "Why Lojban?"
+[4]: <faq/lojban-fanva-ctaipe.lagda> "Justification of Translation"

 # la .lojban.